 Wapiti Music Fest / Photo by Kyle Hamilton

-Note: This story was created in an arms length collaboration with Tourism Fernie.
-It was not reviewed or edited before publication.
-Check out our other posts if you’d like to learn more about North America’s coolest historic ski town: Emma’s Fernie: Local librarian highlights towns hotspots; Winter awesomeness in Fernie, B.C.: Historic mountain town delivers epic, family-friendly adventures; and Chasing chill in Fernie, B.C.: Toque & Canoe land the ultimate girls’ getaway.
+Note: For other stories created with Tourism Fernie check out Emma’s Fernie: Local librarian highlights towns hotspots; Winter awesomeness in Fernie, B.C.: Historic mountain town delivers epic, family-friendly adventures; and Chasing chill in Fernie, B.C.: Toque & Canoe land the ultimate girls’ getaway.